Nenad Bjeković

-Nenad Bjeković (Ненад Бјековић, /sh/; born 5 November 1947) is a Serbian football administrator and former player and manager.
+Nenad Bjeković (Ненад Бјековић, /sh/; born 5 November 1947) is a Serbian football administrator, and former manager and player.

+A forward, Bjeković enjoyed a successful career and scored over 200 competitive goals at club level, mostly for Partizan and Nice during the 1970s.
+He was also capped for Yugoslavia internationally.

 Club career

 Born in Lazarevo, a village near Zrenjanin, Bjeković started out at his local club Zadrugar Lazarevo, before switching to Proleter Zrenjanin.
 He stayed there for four years, making his Yugoslav First League debut in the 1967–68 season.

-In 1969, Bjeković was transferred to Partizan.
+In July 1969, Bjeković was transferred to Partizan, penning a four-year contract.
 He spent seven seasons with the Crno-beli, netting 82 league goals in 198 appearances.
 In the 1975–76 season, Bjeković was the Yugoslav First League top scorer with 24 goals, helping Partizan win its seventh championship title.

 In 1976, Bjeković moved abroad to France and signed with Nice.
-He played five seasons with Les Aiglons, scoring a total of 85 goals in 143 league appearances.
+He played five seasons with Les Aiglons, tallying 85 goals in 143 league appearances.
 In 2013, Bjeković was named the club's player of the century.

 International career

 At international level, Bjeković played 22 matches for Yugoslavia and netted four goals.
 He scored on his debut for the national team in a friendly match against Brazil in Belo Horizonte on 19 December 1968.
 His last cap came on 24 February 1976 in a 2–1 away friendly win over Algeria in Algiers.